leonvandenbeukel/CNC-Machine-V3/README.md

 To power the NEMA 17 stepper motors I've converted an old ATX PC power supply and used the 12V output.
 The type of stepper motors I use for the Y- and Z axis are: 17HS19-2004S1, the type for the X axis is: 42BYGHW811.
 For the wiring I've used CAT5 network cable.

+### Router

+I'm using a Makita M3700 router but you can use any router that has an approx. diameter of 65mm (2.5").
+Or you might have to design another router mount or create an adapter.

 ### YouTube video

 <a href="https://youtu.be/PrJPGO_sYMM" target="_blank"><img src="https://img.youtube.com/vi/PrJPGO_sYMM/0.jpg"